LSVT Big and Loud

 The LSVT Big program is an exercise treatment program for people with Parkinson’s disease (PD).
 It is based on the principle that the brain can learn and change.
 It has been formulated from an existing program to help with speech for people with Parkinson’s disease called the Lee Silverman Voice Treatment (LSVT).

-Prairie Rehabilitation has therapists trained the both the LSVT Big and LSVT LOUD Program.
-This program includes a detailed evaluation by the therapist to establish baseline ability.
+Prairie Rehabilitation has therapists trained in both LSVT Big and LSVT LOUD Programs.
+These programs include detailed evaluations by the therapists to establish baseline abilities.

 Recently principles of LSVT LOUD® were applied to limb movement in people with Parkinson disease (LSVT BIG®) and have been documented to be effective in the short term.
 Specifically, training increased amplitude of limb and body movement (Bigness) in people with Parkinson disease has documented improvements in amplitude (trunk rotation/gait) that generalized to improved speed (upper/lower limbs), balance, and quality of life.
 In addition, people were able to maintain these improvements when challenged with a dual task.

 LSVT BIG can be delivered by a physical or occupational therapist.
 Treatment is administered in 16 sessions over a single month (four individual 60 minute sessions per week).
 This protocol was developed specifically to address the unique movement impairments for people with Parkinson disease.
 The protocol is both intensive and complex, with many repetitions of core movements that are used in daily living.
 This type of practice is necessary to optimize learning and carryover of your better movement into everyday life!